polterguy/phosphorusfive/plugins/p5.io/README.md

 This "Ninja trick" allows you to save multiple files, in one go.

-### [delete-file], deleting one or more files
+### [p5.io.file.delete], deleting one or more files

-Just like *[load-file]*, *[delete-file]* can react upon several files at the same time.
-Its arguments work the same way as load-file, except of course, instead of loading the file(s), it deletes them.
-To delete the files created above in one of our *[save-file]* examples, you can use the following code.
+Just like *[p5.io.file.load]*, *[p5.io.file.delete]* can react upon several files at the same time.
+Its arguments work the same way as p5.io.file.load, except of course, instead of loading the file(s), it deletes them.
+To delete the files created above in one of our *[p5.io.file.save]* examples, you can use the following code.

 ```
-delete-file:~/foo.txt
+p5.io.file.delete:~/foo.txt
 ```

 Notice, if the above file does not exist, an exception will be thrown.

-The Active Event *[delete-file]*, does not take any arguments, besides a single constant value, or an expression leading to multiple file paths.
+The Active Event *[p5.io.file.delete]*, does not take any arguments, besides a single constant value, or an expression leading to multiple file paths.
 However, just like the other file manipulation Active Events, it requires a fully qualified path, which must start with "/".
 To delete a file, the user context object must be authorized to modifying the file.
 Otherwise, an exception will be thrown.

-### [file-exist], checking if one or more files exist
+### [p5.io.file.exists], checking if one or more files exist

-*[file-exist]* accepts its arguments the same way *[load-file]* does.
-However, *[file-exist]* will return true for each file that exists, instead of returning the content of the file.
+*[p5.io.file.exists]* accepts its arguments the same way *[p5.io.file.load]* does.
+However, *[p5.io.file.exists]* will return true for each file that exists, instead of returning the content of the file.
 Example given below.

 ```
 _data
   file1:/system42/application-startup.hl
   file2:/does-not-exist/foo.txt
-file-exist:x:/-/*?value
+p5.io.file.exists:x:/-/*?value
 ```

 Notice how the above example returns true for the first file, but false for the second file.

-### [move-file], moving or renaming a file
+### [p5.io.file.move], moving or renaming a file

-With *[move-file]*, you can either rename a file, or entirely move it into for instance a different folder.
+With *[p5.io.file.move]*, you can either rename a file, or entirely move it into for instance a different folder.
 The Active Event takes the
 "source file" as its value, and the "destinatin filepath/value", as the value of a *[dest]* child node.
 Let's show this with an example.

 ```
-save-file:~/foo.txt
+p5.io.file.save:~/foo.txt
   src:foo bar
-move-file:~/foo.txt
+p5.io.file.move:~/foo.txt
   dest:~/new-foo.txt
 ```

 To move multiple files in one go, you could do something similar to this.

 ```
-save-file:~/temp/foo1.txt
+p5.io.file.save:~/temp/foo1.txt
   src:foo1
-save-file:~/temp/foo2.txt
+p5.io.file.save:~/temp/foo2.txt
   src:foo2
-move-file:x:/../*/save-file?value
+p5.io.file.move:x:/../*/p5.io.file.save?value
   eval
     split:x:/../*/_dn/#?value
       =:.